 In concluding this section, I have to address the difficult question when a newcomer counts as a resident.
 My appeal to repeated and persistent interaction obviously excludes transients and visitors from the purview of the argument, but can we specify a threshold of residency at which a non-citizen’s interactions with the local population has the required frequency, range, depth and certainty?
 While I will not be able, within the confines of this article, to sketch and defend a specific policy proposal, I want to provide at least an analytical criterion that can guide us in so doing.

+Notice that the existing accounts discussed in the preceding section typically determine an immigrant’s standing and entitlements from a backward-looking perspective: it is past time exclusively that matters.
+As Carens (2010, 103) pointedly puts it, ‘the longer the presence, the stronger the claims to membership’.
+I would like to suggest that, by contrast, the temporal logic underlying my own account is essentially forward-looking: what matters for determining whether an immigrant is to take part in democratic self-government is how long they will or are likely to reside on the relevant territory.
+Following this logic, the assignment of citizenship should be understood not as a reward but a promise: the promise that a newcomer counts as an equal participant in the democratic project that the relevant community takes itself to be engaged in.

+Now, the time someone has actually spent somewhere may enter this calculation, quite simply because past residency tends to be a good indicator for future coexistence.
+More importantly, however, whether one or both sides have legitimate reason to expect that they will coexist permanently is a matter of the newcomer’s legal standing, i.e., of the legal status they are assigned upon entering the country.
+This is relevant for the case of legal permanent residents in particular, where both sides can legitimately expect that they can (and, potentially, will) stay indefinitely.

 Against this background, I want to defend the claim that EU nationals who were living in the UK at the time of the Brexit referendum should be automatically naturalised via a special and speedy procedure (Bickerton and Tuck 2017, 33/34).
 The reason is that before June 2016 they had, for many purposes, not been treated or even registered as migrants and hence rarely thought of themselves as such.
 This should be taken into account as their host community unilaterally changes the terms of admission and belonging.
 By contrast, EU citizens entering the UK after that date would be subject to a separate naturalisation process that similarly applies for non-citizen residents from non-EU countries.